-NHS England will provide funding of up to £10 million to support this and it will complement, not replace, existing immunisation schemes already in place across health and social care.
+NHS England is providing up to £10 million to support this.
+It will complement existing immunisation schemes already in place across health and social care.
 Some employers will already have a vaccination scheme in place and some staff will already be eligible for free vaccination by being in one of the defined risk groups.